 Of course, when it comes to gaming performance, the 75Hz refresh rate is holding back this display as there are now 144Hz models that are just slightly more expensive than the ASUS VA24EHE.

-In case you rarely play games and/or your FPS rate doesn’t surpass 75FPS, the ASUS VA24EHE will do just fine.
+In case you rarely play games and/or your FPS doesn’t surpass 75FPS, the ASUS VA24EHE will do just fine.
 It has a low input lag of ~10ms, so you won’t notice or feel any delays.

 Moreover, the monitor supports AMD FreeSync with a 48-75Hz variable refresh rate (VRR) range.

-The backlight of the monitor is flicker-free and there’s an integrated low-blue light filter.
+The backlight of the monitor is flicker-free, and there’s an integrated low-blue light filter.
 These two technologies prevent headaches and eye strain caused by prolonged use of the monitor.

 The intensity of IPS glow varies across different units of the monitor, and in all but the most extreme cases, it’s completely manageable.

 The OSD (On-Screen Display) menu of the ASUS VA24EHE display is well-organized and user-friendly.
-You can easily navigate through it via the four buttons at the back of the monitor (at the right side).
+You can easily navigate through it via the four buttons at the back of the monitor (on the right side).

 Noteworthy features include the ‘Splendid’ pre-calibrated picture presets, GamePlus (custom on-screen crosshairs and timers), and QuickFit Virtual Scale (places an alignment grid on the screen).

-You’ll also find the standard image adjustment tools such as contrast, brightness, color temperature, saturation, sharpness, etc. The sRGB mode provides the most accurate colors, but it’s not adjustable.
+You’ll also find the standard image adjustment tools such as contrast, brightness, color temperature, saturation, sharpness, etc.

 Design & Connectivity

-The ASUS VA24EHE is VESA mount compatible (100x100mm) and has ultra-thin bezels which makes it ideal for multi-monitor setups.
+The ASUS VA24EHE is VESA mount compatible (100x100mm) and has ultra-thin bezels, which makes it ideal for multi-monitor setups.
 Other than that, the stand is sturdy, but you can only tilt the screen by -5°/23°.

 Connectivity options include HDMI 1.4, VGA, and DVI-D. There are no audio jacks or integrated speakers.

-There are two more variants of this monitor: The ASUS VA24EHL and the ASUS VA24EHLB which have integrated speakers and audio jacks.
+There are two more variants of this monitor: The ASUS VA24EHL and the ASUS VA24EHLB, which have integrated speakers and audio jacks.
 The VA24EHLB model also has a dual-USB 3.0 hub.